 “Certainly as we talk about reproductive rights, there is a stigmatization and a lack of access for young people about their own reproductive health,” said Craft.

-The play takes great pains to get details correctly, even performing an on-stage abortion.
+The play uses extreme precision to get details correct, even performing an on-stage abortion.
 Craft and her creative team took great pains to be as accurate as possible, even having an abortion doula as part of the show’s consulting.
 But for Craft, one of the most powerful aspects of this production is that the show is not about abortion or reproductive rights; It’s about friendship and how bonds are formed in the midst of an incredibly awkward and difficult time for so many young women.

 “The show never really talks about what’s right or wrong, and the character doesn’t contend with the morality of abortion,” said Craft.
 “The abortion is contextual rather than the central conflict, and for me I like to see that.
 It does so by focusing on two young women and their specific situation and specific circumstances.”